thinh-vu/FinancialModelingPrep/docs/docs/index.md

 3. **Free vs. Paid Plans**: As a free user, you can access limited features of the wrapper.
 However, to unlock the full range of capabilities, consider upgrading to one of FMP's paid plans.

 4. **Pricing Details**: For more information on the pricing plans and what each plan offers, visit the [FMP Pricing Page](https://intelligence.financialmodelingprep.com/pricing-plans?couponCode=thinhvu&utm_source=github&utm_medium=thinhvu_repos&utm_campaign=thinhvu).
 Here, you can explore the features available in each plan and choose the one that best suits your needs.
+You will be applied 20% discount on all plans if you use the link above to checkout.

 5. **API Key Usage**: With your API key set as the `TOKEN` variable, you can seamlessly authenticate your requests when using the FinancialModelingPrep Python Wrapper.
 Detailed documentation and code examples are available to help you get started.